figure0/sublime-plugin/DEVELOPMENT.md

 1. Install Sublime Text 3
 2. Open Sublime Text and install Package Control (https://packagecontrol.io/installation)
 3. Go to browse packages
-4. Create a directly (if not exists) 'DeepCodeAI'
+4. Create a directory (if not exists) 'DeepCodeAI'
 5. Paste this folder's content into DeepCodeAI directory
 5. Restart Sublime
 6. Go to List Installed Packages and check if DeepCodeAI is there